Snigdha Panigrahi

 Snigdha Panigrahi, Kevin Fry, and Jonathan Taylor.
 Exact Selective Inference with Randomization.
 2024.
 Biometrika. [arxiv] [publication]

 Snigdha Panigrahi, Jingshen Wang, and Xuming He.
 Treatment Effect Estimation via Efficient Data Aggregation.
 2024.
-Bernoulli (Conditional Accept) [arxiv]
+Bernoulli (Accepted). [arxiv]

 Snigdha Panigrahi, Natasha Stewart, Chandra Sripada, and Elizaveta Levina.
 Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging.
 2024.
 Annals of Applied Statistics. [arxiv] [publication]